David Dobrik: Cast ("The Vlog Squad")

 Dobrik's vlogs feature a recurring group of friends who collectively comprise "The Vlog Squad".
 Because the cast is, at its core, a friend group, membership in the cast of the vlogs is amorphous.
-Generally, people considered part of the Vlog Squad include Jason Nash, Natalie Mariduena, Josh Peck, Zane Hijazi, Heath Hussar, Mariah Amato, Scotty Sire, Ilya Fedorovich, Nick Antonyan and his siblings Vardan and Suzy, Matt King, Toddy Smith, Corinna Kopf, Jeff Wittek, Joe Vulpis, Carly Incontro and Erin Gilfoy.
+Generally, people considered part of the Vlog Squad include Jason Nash, Natalie Mariduena, Josh Peck, Zane Hijazi, Heath Hussar, Mariah Amato, Scotty Sire, Ilya Fedorovich, Nick Antonyan and his siblings Vardan and Suzy, Matt King, Toddy Smith, Corinna Kopf, Joe Vulpis, Carly Incontro and Erin Gilfoy.

 Because the cast of the vlogs samples Dobrik's larger friend group, membership rotates on an ongoing basis.
 Former or infrequently-featured members include Gabbie Hanna, Liza Koshy, Trisha Paytas, Nik Keswani (known as BigNik), Dom Zeglaitis, Seth Francois, Brandon Calvillo, Elton Castee, Kristen McAtee and Alex Ernst.

 Speaking at the 2019 Streamy Awards, Dobrik said of winning the Ensemble Cast prize with the Vlog Squad, "Ensemble is like, my favorite one to win...
 [The nominations are] insane, and I can't say this enough—it's all because of these guys," he added.
 "I have a group of like, 15, 20, 30 friends, and they help me day in and day out with all the videos."